Personal Injury Firm Serving Central Virginia

 - Inadequate building security which leads to injury or assault—Inadequate building security is generally more of an issue in office buildings, hotels and motels or apartment buildings.
 Owners of such businesses have a duty to reasonably secure access to the building.
 This could come in the form of having secure locks on all the doors or having doormen or security guards who keep watch over the property and the tenants or guests.

 Premises Liability Limitations in Virginia

 The state of Virginia follows contributory negligence laws regarding premises liability claims.
 This means that a plaintiff who bears any responsibility for the accident may be barred from recovering for his or her injuries.
 Most other states have shifted away from contributory negligence laws, moving to comparative negligence laws which simply decrease a plaintiff’s settlement amount by his or her percentage of fault.

 How Tronfeld West & Durrett Can Handle Your Premise Liability Claim

 When you have been injured on another person’s property, you may be left with serious injuries, unsure of what to do or where to turn.
 The Tronfeld West & Durrett attorneys have handled many premises liability claims for their clients, helping those clients get the settlement they need and deserve.
 You can speak to one of our highly experienced attorneys to determine the course of action you need to take in order to obtain reimbursement for your injuries and lost wages.
+We have offices conveniently located in your neighborhood, whether you are in Richmond, Petersburg, Chesterfield or Mechanicsville.
 Contact the knowledgeable attorneys at Tronfeld West & Durrett.